sipherr/depression/README.md

 olive oil – make sure your olive oil is pure olive oil.
 Sometimes it’s also soybean oil!
 Spices/Seasonings

-salt
+- salt
-pepper
+- pepper
-marjoram
+- marjoram
-parsley
+- parsley
-oregano
+- oregano
-thyme
+- thyme
-rosemary
+- rosemary
-peppermint
+- peppermint
-turmeric
+- turmeric
-basil
+- basil
-bay leaf
+- bay leaf
-coriander
+- coriander

-Other:
+## Other

-baking soda (probably won’t eat this but it’s good for toothpaste 🙂 ) peppermint tea – check the ingredients. buy loose leaf (David’s sells an organic peppermint which is lovely) or organic.
+- baking soda (probably won’t eat this but it’s good for toothpaste 🙂 )
+- peppermint tea – check the ingredients. buy loose leaf (David’s sells an organic peppermint which is lovely) or organic.
 We want to make sure there aren’t preservatives or flavours added.
 White tea bags or coffee filters are often bleached with sulfites.
 If you’re super sensitive (dad and I), you’ll react to these.
-So make sure you get organic tea bags as well! black tea- check the ingredients. buy loose leaf if possible green tea- check the ingredients. buy loose leaf if possible Alcohol – not for the first month.
+So make sure you get organic tea bags as well!
+- black tea- check the ingredients. buy loose leaf if possible
+- green tea- check the ingredients. buy loose leaf if possible

+## Alcohol – not for the first month.
 I can kinda handle it, but lots of people can’t.

-vodka
+- vodka
-bourbon and American Whiskey labeled “straight” whiskey
+- bourbon and American Whiskey labeled “straight” whiskey

 # Schedule & Routine
 Structure and routine are very important in overcoming depression.
 - takes your mind of events/issues that may be inducing an episode.